 This clinical trial concluded that, "This study demonstrated the potential of the AdaptDX as a clinical outcome measure for AMD interventions. "

-About 18 months ago, Dr. Glenn S. Corbin, optometrist and president at Wyomissing Optometric Center, became the first optometrist in the U.S. to offer this new early AMD detection test.
+Dr. Glenn S. Corbin, optometrist and president at Wyoming Optometric Center, became the first optometrist in the U.S. to offer this early AMD detection test.
 "We find it invaluable in our practice," Corbin said.
 "We have more and more people wanting to know if they have this and they want to get tested.
 Without question early detection and early management in treatment are the keys to preserving vision."